Manchester Primary School Trips & Tours

 Price shown is based on 40 paying passengers from selected departure points in April 2019 and is subject to availability.

 On-tour support available includes...

 - A choice of packed lunches for your group throughout your stay

 Explore ideas that changed the world at the Museum of Science and Industry in Manchester.
 This national museum is dedicated to inspiring and educating visitors on the changes to industry from past to the present.
 Based in the heart of Manchester, the world’s first industrial city, and built on the site of the oldest surviving passenger train; the museum of alive with innovating discoveries in both science and technology.
 The museum offers exciting workshops for early years, through to Key Stages 1-3.

 Explore the unique coverage of conflicts for those living in Britain and the Commonwealth during the First World War, right up to present day.
 Expand on what you’ve studied in class and visit The Picture Show; this permanent exhibition uses visuals to bring people lives during the war to life.
-The museum offers Learning Sessions for school groups to enable students to deepen their understanding of the life changing situations thousands of Britons faced.
+The museum offers Learning Sessions for youth groups to enable students to deepen their understanding of the life changing situations thousands of Britons faced.

 The Manchester Museum

 This museum, based at the University of Manchester, is host to a mix of collections.
 From natural history to technology, dinosaur skeletons to mummies from Ancient Egypt, this diverse museum showcases objects which will engage and education any mind.
-With free, public tour running throughout the week, this would be a fantastic time for generate the pupils interest and gain and insightful view into the museums history and the collections housed here.
+With free, public tour running throughout the week, this would be a fantastic time for generate the students interest and gain and insightful view into the museums history and the collections housed here.